 All mating opportunities must be condensed into the sea bunny’s short lifespan, which probably lasts for no more than a few months to a year.
 This means the sea bunny must mature quickly and reproduce as frequently as possible.
 Their well-developed sensory organs help them locate other sea bunnies in the wild.
 Unfortunately, their social behavior, to the extent that it exists, isn’t well-understood either.

 #1.
-The sea bunny has highly potent toxins that may hold some benefits in cancer treatment
+Sea bunnies has highly potent toxins that may hold some benefits in cancer treatment

 Once it has the unpleasant experience of ever eating a sea bunny, then the predator will think twice before trying again.
 Fortunately, this toxin may have interesting pharmacological applications.
 Scientists have known that it has the unusual ability to limit the spread of cancer cells in humans.
 Thus far, this has had limited clinical uses.
 Scientists are still trying to figure out how these toxins might be used to develop effective drugs that prevent cancers from metastasizing throughout the body.